 (2) Federal programs not labeled Type A under paragraph (b)(1) of this section must be labeled Type B programs.

-(3) The inclusion of large loan and loan guarantees (loans) must not result in the exclusion of other programs as Type A programs.
-When a Federal program providing loans exceeds four times the largest non-loan program it is considered a large loan program, and the auditor must consider this Federal program as a Type A program and exclude its values in determining other Type A programs.
+(3) Including large loans and loan guarantees (loans) must not result in the exclusion of other programs as Type A programs.
+A Federal program providing loans is considered a large loan program when it exceeds four times the largest non-loan program.
+The auditor must identify each large loan program as a Type A program and exclude its values in determining other Type A programs.
 This recalculation of the Type A program is performed after removing the total of all large loan programs.
-For the purposes of this paragraph a program is only considered to be a Federal program providing loans if the value of Federal awards expended for loans within the program comprises fifty percent or more of the total Federal awards expended for the program.
-A cluster of programs is treated as one program and the value of Federal awards expended under a loan program is determined as described in § 200.502.
+For this paragraph, a program is only considered a Federal program providing loans if the value of Federal awards expended for loans within the program comprises 50 percent or more of the total Federal awards expended for the program.
+A cluster of programs is treated as one program, and the value of Federal awards expended under a loan program is determined as described in § 200.502.

-(4) For biennial audits permitted under § 200.504, the determination of Type A and Type B programs must be based upon the Federal awards expended during the two-year period.
+(4) For biennial audits (see § 200.504), the determination of Type A and Type B programs must be based on the Federal awards expended during the two-year audit period.

 (c) Step two.
-(1) The auditor must identify Type A programs which are low-risk.
-In making this determination, the auditor must consider whether the requirements in § 200.519(c), the results of audit follow-up, or any changes in personnel or systems affecting the program indicate significantly increased risk and preclude the program from being low risk.
-For a Type A program to be considered low-risk, it must have been audited as a major program in at least one of the two most recent audit periods (in the most recent audit period in the case of a biennial audit), and, in the most recent audit period, the program must have not had:
+(1) The auditor must identify Type A programs that are low-risk.
+In making this determination, the auditor must consider whether the requirements in § 200.519(c), the results of audit follow-up, or any changes in personnel or systems affecting the program indicate significantly increased risk and preclude the program from being low-risk.
+For a Type A program to be considered low-risk, it must have been audited as a major program in at least one of the two most recent audit periods (in the most recent audit period in the case of a biennial audit), and, in the most recent audit period, the program must not have had:

-(i) Internal control deficiencies which were identified as material weaknesses in the auditor's report on internal control for major programs as required under § 200.515(c);
+(i) Internal control deficiencies that were identified as material weaknesses in the auditor’s report on internal control for major programs as required under § 200.515(c);

-(ii) A modified opinion on the program in the auditor's report on major programs as required under § 200.515(c); or
+(ii) A modified opinion on the program in the auditor’s report on major programs as required under § 200.515(c); or